Family Vacation To Yellowstone

 Day 5- Grand Prismatic Spring

-Before finally leaving Yellowstone, Grand Prismatic Spring is a must see stop.
+Before finally leaving Yellowstone National Park, Grand Prismatic Spring is a must see stop.
 Located in the Midway Geyser Basin, it is the largest hot spring in the United States, and the third largest in the world.
 Its vibrant bands of blues, greens, and yellows and its grand size at 300’ wide make it a sight to behold.

-Another option is to park at the Fairy Falls parking area (also super busy) and walk to the Grand Prismatic Overlook for a view that looks down upon the vivid colors of Grand Prismatic Spring and the Midway Geyser Basin.
+Option 2: Another option is to park at the Fairy Falls parking area (also super busy) and walk to the Grand Prismatic Overlook for a view that looks down upon the vivid colors of Grand Prismatic Spring and the Midway Geyser Basin.
+The easy walk is 0.6 miles but can be super hot as the beginning is mostly open with no shade.
+You can continue another mile past the Observation Platform to reach Fairy Falls.
+Follow the signs.

 Fairy Falls Trail To Grand Prismatic Overlook